pierre-cm/galbe/docs/concepts/hooks.md

 # Hooks

-Hooks provide a simple way to execute specific actions before and/or after reaching a route endpoint in Galbe.
+Hooks provide a simple way to execute logic before and/or after the handler runs for a route in Galbe.

 ## Defining Hooks